-A public client that was not issued a client password MAY use the client_id request parameter to identify itself when sending requests to the token endpoint.
+A public client that was not issued a client password MAY use the client_id request parameter to identify itself when sending requests to the token endpoint (e.g. for the purpose of providing end-user context, client usage statistics).

 3.3.
 Access Token Scope